phoebe-project/phoebe2/README.md

 CHANGELOG
 ----------

+### 2.1.6 - optimization hotfix

+* Fixes a bug where automatic detection of eclipses was failing to properly fallback on only detecting the horizon.
+* Introduces several other significant optimizations, particularly in run_compute.

 ### 2.1.5 - single star get_orbits and line-profile hotfix

 * Fixes a bug in hierarchy.get_orbits() for a single star hierarchy which resulted in an error being raised while computing line-profiles.